 Happy 52nd birthday Singapore!

-While our country prepares to celebrate its independence with a rousing National Day Parade this evening, I reflected upon how Singapore projects herself online, and what we Singaporeans can do to build a better “digital nation”.
+While our country prepares to celebrate its independence with a rousing National Day Parade in the next couple of days or so, I reflected upon how Singapore projects herself online, and what we Singaporeans can do to build a better “digital nation”.

 As a digital and content marketing consultant and trainer, I spend a lot of time online perusing my social media feeds, reading blog articles, watching YouTube videos, and listening to podcasts.
 Much of it is spent peering and tapping on the tiny screen of my iPhone.

 However, I am certainly not alone.
 Especially here in Singapore.

 If you happen to find yourself here in Singapore, do take a look around you.
 You’ll notice that almost everybody here on our tiny tropical island are perpetually tethered to their mobile phones.

 We have the distinction of having one of the world’s highest rate of smartphone penetration.
 According to statistics from IMDA, there are 1.5 mobile phone subscriptions for every Singaporean here!

 Beyond being one of the world’s most smartphone savvy nations, we Singaporeans also spend a lot of time online.
 Over 82% of Singaporeans are active on the Internet, with another 77% of us actively engaged in using social media as shown below.